doecode/server/src/main/java/gov/osti/services/DOECode API Services.md

 Send JSON metadata to be persisted in the *Published* work-flow state.
 Validation on required metadata fields is performed, and any errors preventing this operation will be returned.

+Required fields are: source accessibility, software title, repository link OR landing page URL, description, at least one license, at least one developer, any developers must have first and last name, and if email is provided, it must be valid.
+If a DOI is specified to post, release date is also required.

 > Successful Response:
 ```json
 { "metadata" : { "code_id" : 123, "software_title" : "Sample Data", ... } }